Parent page: Altium 365 Workspace

-The Enterprise Server Workspace can be hooked up to one or more PLM instances, with direct support for Windchill®, Arena®, Oracle® Agile™, Aras Innovator®, and Siemens Teamcenter® (with additional license and setup).
-The interface configuration is performed through the PLM Integration page of the Workspace browser interface, which provides an automated interface for easily configuring the interconnection, mapping parameter data, and specifying the direction of data synchronization.
-With the interface set up and working, features and functionality are provided when working in the following distinct areas:
+With an active Altium Designer Enterprise Subscription, the composite design solution of Altium Designer and an Altium 365 Workspace offers configurable PLM Integration with support available for Windchill®, Arena®, Oracle® Agile™, Aras Innovator®, and Siemens Teamcenter® (with additional setup).
+The PLM integration setup is performed through the Altium 365 Workspace browser interface, which provides an automated interface for easily configuring the interconnection, mapping parameter data, and specifying the direction of data synchronization.
+With the interface set up and configured, the PLM integration features and functionality are provided when working in the following distinct areas:

-- Library (components) – catering for the uni- or bi-directional synchronization of your components, component parameters, and part choices, between your Workspace and your PLM instance.
-The configuration interface allows you to specify which parameters are mastered in which system.
-In addition, parameter mapping allows you to update properties on the Workspace side (configurable per field), without having to formally release a new revision of that Component Item.
-A dedicated PLM Part Request workflow is also available that supports the automatic creation of a Component in your PLM instance, and also the propagation of generated PLM part numbers back to components in Workspace.
+- Library (components) – catering for the uni- or bi-directional synchronization of your components, component parameters, and part choices, between your Altium 365 Workspace and your PLM instance.
+Configuration allows you to specify which parameters are mastered in which system.
+In addition, item parameters enable you to update properties on the Workspace side (configurable per field), without having to formally release a new revision of that Component Item.
+A dedicated Part Request workflow is also available that supports the automatic creation of a Component in your PLM instance, and also the propagation of generated PLM part numbers back to components on the Workspace side.

-- Design (projects) – a dedicated PLM Project Creation workflow is available that supports the automatic creation of part numbers in your PLM instance, and then propagation of these as parameters of the Altium Designer project.
-Such parameters can be used in special strings (e.g., for sheet border annotations).
-You have the ability to publish your design to your PLM instance, as part of running the Project Releaser in the Altium Designer.
-The PLM publishing operation uses a publishing template – defined as part of the PLM instance integration configuration – to control how data should be propagated to the PLM.
+- Design (projects) – a dedicated Project Creations workflow is available that also supports the automatic creation of part numbers in your PLM instance, and then the propagation of these parameters back to the design project.
+Such parameters can be used in special strings (e.g. for sheet border annotations).
+You have the ability to publish your design to your PLM instance, as part of running the Project Releaser in Altium Designer.
+The publishing operation uses a publishing template – defined as part of the PLM instance integration configuration – to control how data should be propagated to the PLM.
 And if you're publishing for the first time and part numbers (on the PLM side) are not yet associated with the project, those part numbers will be created in the PLM and associated with the project as part of that initial publication.
-You also have the ability to define component entries for Workspace library components in the PLM instance, as part of the publishing operation (optional, based on configuration).
+You also have the ability to define component entries for components in the PLM instance, as part of the publishing operation (optional, based on configuration).
 And you'll always be able to see exactly what has been created, such as part numbers in the PLM instance, as part of the process workflow's history (History tab).

-The Enterprise Server Workspace provides direct support for the following PLM systems:
+The Altium 365 Workspace provides support for the following PLM systems:

 - PTC Windchill® PLM version 12, and PTC Windchill+ (Windchill's SaaS variant).